shyfox-studio/MonoPack/README.md

     -i --info-plist <path>          Path to Info.plist file (required when packaging for macOS) -c --icns <path>                Path to .icns file (required when packaging for macOS) -e --executable <name>          Name of the executable file to set as executable.
-    -v --verbose                    Enable verbose output
+    -z --zip                        Use zip for packaging instead of tar.gz (only for Linux and MacOS) -v --verbose                    Enable verbose output
     -h --help                       Show this help message